ethanwicker/ethanwicker.github.io/_posts/2021-01-08-multiple-linear-regression-001.md

 comments: false
 ---

-## SHOULD mention follows chapter 3

 Multiple linear regression is an extension of the simple linear regression model.
 In its simplest form it is a relatively inflexible method that can produce insightful results and accurate predictions under certain conditions.
 However, multiple linear regression has also been shown to be highly extensible, and many of these extensions (such as ridge regression, lasso regression, and logistic regression) vastly expand the usefulness and applicability of the linear regression paradigm.

 In this post, I'll briefly introduce the multiple linear regression model.
-I'll discuss fitting of the model, estimating coefficients, and assessing model accuracy.
-Lastly, I'll also compare and contrast the Python packages scikit-learn and statsmodels as they relate to statistical inference and prediction using the multiple linear regression model.
-For this brief introduction, I'll constrain myself to only considering quantitative predictors.
-In future posts, qualitative predictors as well as interaction terms will be explored.
+I'll discuss fitting of the model, estimating coefficients, assessing model accuracy, and considerations for prediction.

+In future posts, I'll compare and contrast the Python packages scikit-learn and statsmodels as they relate to statistical inference and prediction using the multiple linear regression model.
+I'll also explore quantitative predictors, qualitative predictors and interaction terms.

+This structure of this post was influenced by the third chapter of *An Introduction to Statistical Learning: with Applications in R* by Gareth James, Daniela Witten, Trevor Hastie, and Robert Tibshirani.

-#### Multiple Linear Regression
+### Multiple Linear Regression

 In contrast to simple linear regression, multiple linear regression is able to handle multiple predictor variables, which is a much more common situation in practice.
 In general, the multiple linear regression model takes the form